 Workers’ compensation and employer liability insurance provide coverage for on-the-job bodily injuries and diseases.

-Most employers practices insurance claims are based on six employee complaints founded on civil rights violations:
+Most employer’s practices insurance claims are employee complaints founded on civil rights violations such as:

 - Workplace harassment, including sexual harassment

 - Discrimination based on ethnicity, religion, sexual preferences, handicap, sex or age

 While Lisa was working at a fast food franchise, a male employee repeatedly uttered sexual innuendos at her.
 Lisa needed her job, so she reported the innuendos to her supervisor.
 The supervisor’s response was, “Boys will be boys,” and no action was taken against the male employee.

 The sexual innuendos continued, and eventually, the male employee’s comments became sexually explicit.

 Again, Lisa complained to her supervisor.
 The supervisor spoke with the male employee, who denied the allegation.
 The supervisor cautioned him about his remarks, but no other action was taken.

 One day the male employee fondled Lisa.
 Unable to tolerate the situation, she quit her job and retained an attorney.
 Lisa’s attorney filed a claim for sexual harassment under the franchise’s employer’s practices liability insurance.

 Her attorney invoked Section 103 of the Elliott-Larsen Civil Rights Act 453, which states: